cbram/seafile_ynh-1/README.md

 Infos
 -----

+Seafile server v4.1.2

+Available for x64 and x86 architecture

 Seafile server v4.0.6

-Available for x64, x86 and arm (Raspberry) architecture but only tested for x64 (feedback are welcome)
+Available arm (Raspberry) architecture, but not tested (feedbacks are welcome)

 TODO
 -----